starlinglab/web-ui/wacz-lightbox/README.md

 **replayBase** = path to sw.js, same as it would be for replay-web-page

 ## Description of Project
-This project was created for a fellowship given by Starling Lab for Data Integrity for a project with [Black Voice News](https://blackvoicenews.com/)'s [Mapping Black California](https://mappingblackca.com/) project, to create an embedded view of almost 350 web archives related to public declartations of racism as a public health crisis.
+This project was created for a fellowship given by Starling Lab for Data Integrity for a project with [Black Voice News](https://blackvoicenews.com/)'s [Mapping Black California/Combating racism](https://combatingracism.com/) project, to create an embedded view of almost 350 web archives related to public declarations of racism as a public health crisis.

-We worked with the [Esri](https://www.esri.com/en-us/home) development team to create a map of public declartions, social media, and other types of content found on the web on a Wordpress website, and integrated
+We worked with the [Esri](https://www.esri.com/en-us/home) development team to create a map of public declarations, social media, and other types of content found on the web on a Wordpress website, and integrated

 _<info about the environment.
 Which plugins?>

 ### Component and Plugin
 The work was integrated into two separate Wordpress sites: Black Voice News (BVN) and Mapping Black California (MBC).

 **For MBC**, it was built as a web component so that the Esri team could easily place it inside a lightbox.
 This makes it a black box that can be dynamically fed different wacz files through the attributes listed above.

-For the setup, the index .js and .css files were hosted in the Wordpress site by placing them inside the `themes` folder. _<Joe will have further details on the setup i.e. where the service worker file went, whether the web replay ui file had to be hosted somewhere too.>_
+Some technical information on the setup on the [combating racism site](https://combatingracism.com):
+- `/replay/` containing the Replay Web sw.js file should be in the root of the theme.
+Replay Web's ui.js file was also in there but might not actually be necessary.
+- The index .js and .css files can live anywhere in the theme folder as long as you enqueue the js and css the way Wordpress recommends: [Enqueue js scripts](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) or [enqueue css styles](https://developer.wordpress.org/reference/functions/wp_enqueue_style/).
+- The \<wacz-lightbox\> can then live anywhere html is allowed (e.g. in a .twig, .html, .php, etc. file).
+Currently it's in a .twig file in the `/components/` folder.

 The files being used for this are in the `mbc` branch.